semaphoreci/docs/next-gen-pipeline-guide.md

 ## Next step

-In this guide you learned how you can model complex CI/CD process by defining dependencies between blocks.
-We suggest you to have a look how you can take your CI/CD to the next level and promote either manually or automatically to the next phase.
+In this guide you learned how to model complex CI/CD process by defining dependencies between blocks.
+We suggest you to have a look how you can take your CI/CD to the next level and promote your pipeline either manually or automatically to the next phase.

 Cheers/Happy building/Have fun